WUSTL-Biol4220/home/labs/lab_07.md

 Review the top 5 BLAST hits (use default sorting).
 Create a text file called `part_1_problem_1_answers.txt` that contains answers to these questions:
 1. What range of Total Score values do you see?
 2. What range of E values do you see?
-3. What species does the (input) query sequence probably belong to?
+3. What species do you think the (input) query sequence probably belongs to?
 4. What gene does the query sequence belong to?
 5. What is the putative function for this gene?
 6. Would you expect that this gene and its function evolves slowly or rapidly compared to other genes, and why?